Robot as Human

 • Portamento and legato modes (can be used simultaneously)

-• Smoothing control that affects twenty-one parameters and has a range of 0 ms to 1000 ms
+• Smoothing control that affects twenty-three parameters and has a range of 0 ms to 1000 ms

 • MIDI controller support: volume, panning/balance, pitch bend